 No “woo-woo” here, just science

 This recent research paper (see the link below) basically shows that having appropriate intervals between meals is as efficient as using anorectic drugs in reducing obesity and metabolic syndrome.
 Who could have thought this!?
 You can read this paper for free, it is an open access paper.
 It is pretty cumbersome though, and one could hardly guess from the title what practical outcomes it may contain, but here is the link if you want to read it yourself.

 How long should that optimal intermeal interval be?

 It will totally depend on several factors, such as:

 - your digestion on that day (yes, it can vary),

 - time of the day (digestion will normally be stronger in the first half of the day),

 - season (think about eating a big hot meal if it is +35ºC outside),

 - type of food (a small piece of pineapple will leave your stomach very quickly, a large steak will stay there for a while).

 How do I know when I can eat my next meal?

 Many people experience it as heaviness in their stomach if they have eaten too early after the previous meal.
 Some will mention heartburn and acid reflux, some – bloating soon after eating.
 Whatever it is, you can find out by observing yourself and learning to see the connections.
 For example, you can keep a journal and take short notes like: “I ate food X at this time of the day, I felt good/bad several hours later” or “I ate food Y in the evening, had a nice/poor night’s sleep and woke up refreshed/grumpy”.
-But that’s so much work, you may say.
-Yes, and nobody can do it for you, unfortunately.
-In the end, there is no magic doctor or magic pill that will sort things out for you.
+It does require some work, of course, and unfortunately there is no “magic pill”.